TimoWilken/stereonet/README.md

 This program plots lines and planes on a stereonet and lets you analyse the data neatly.

+You can use the program by running `make run` or running `app.py` directly with Python 3. `TestData.snet` contains some example data to play with -- open it from Stereonet.

-There are built-in tests using Python's `unittest` module; run `test.py` to run them.
+There are built-in tests using Python's `unittest` module; run `make test` to run them.

 References I found useful when implementing this program were: